Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Estimating Treatment-Effect Heterogeneity

 \section{Estimating Treatment-Effect Heterogeneity}

 Above, we noted a sizable average effect of behaviorally-informed reminders in this study of increasing FAFSA filing rates by the priority deadline by $6.4\pm0.6$ (2017) and $12.1\pm0.7$ (2018) percentage points.
 In this section, we use machine-learning tools to estimate treatment effects as a function of available individual covariates.
 We repeat the analysis for each study year (2017 and 2018) as well as for two sets of explanatory covariates -- first, those available at the time of randomization before the spring semester, and second, all information available halfway through the semester (which adds enrollment information and additional academic records) just before reminders were sent out.
-We report tests and diagnostics based on an analysis of the full sample of 25,167 students in 2017 and 40,638 in 2018.
+We report tests and diagnostics based on analysis of the full sample of 25,167 students in 2017 and 40,638 in 2018.

-Our goal in this section is to estimate conditional average treatment effects (CATEs), which are defined as average treatment effects conditional on observed covariates.
+Our goal in this section is to estimate conditional average treatment effects (CATEs), that is, the expected effect of an intervention adjusting for a person's observed covariates.
 Before describing how we estimate these treatment effects, we formally define the object of interest.
 We denote by $Y \in \{1,0\}$ the random variable that expresses whether a student has filed by the priority deadline ($Y{=}1$) or not ($Y=0$), and $T \in \{1,0\}$ for whether the student is in the treatment group ($T{=}1$) or not ($T{=}0$).
-We use standard potential-outcomes notation and write $Y(1)$ for the filing status a student would have had had they been assigned to treatment, and $Y(0)$ for the filing status had they been assigned to control.
+We use standard potential-outcomes notation and write $Y(1)$ for the filing status a student would have had if they had been assigned to treatment, and $Y(0)$ for the filing status had they been assigned to control.
 The treatment of that student is then $Y(1) - Y(0)$, and we are interested in how this treatment effect varies with some baseline student characteristics $X$.
 Specifically, we aim to estimate the conditional average treatment effect

 of students with characteristics $X{=}x$.
 When estimating $\tau(x)$, we face the challenge that for every student we only observe one of the potential outcomes $Y(1)$ and $Y(0)$, namely the realized filing decision $Y = Y(T)$ for their actual treatment status $T$.
 However, since treatment has been randomized, the realization of $Y(1)$, $Y(0)$ and $X$ are independent of $T$, so we can identify treatment effects from $\tau(x) = \E[Y| T{=}1, X{=}x] - \E[Y| T{=}0, X{=}x]$.
 In words, while we cannot compare outcomes within student, we can compare outcomes across similar students who have been treated or assigned to control, which yields the same conditional average effect when treatment is assigned randomly.